Sajan81/GursagarBookStore/GursagarBookStore/README.txt

 My timepan is (20231120212100)
 I have added add-Migration addValidationToProduct # this in PM console and run the command and there after updated my database

+Added the product of to Repository and Irepository and updated the unit of work and Iunitofwork and updated all the content along with readme